Here is the Cool Interview

 Takahashi: Exactly.
 You cannot give what you don't have inside.
 You cannot fake it.
 This is our world, where a character can or cannot say this or that, basically.

 Takahashi: As you will probably guess, an attractive character is the condiment for a story.
 That is their role.
 No matter how much you stretch or twist the story, if you don’t like the characters it does not make any sense.
 And the impact that the characters of this story creates is unbelievable!
 Also concerning their style, all of them have catchphrases such as "Say my name!"
-I'm trying to immitate him.
+I'm trying to imitate him.
 And then, you get hooked wondering what happens next.

 Fist of the North Star was savage from the very beginning.

-Rumiko Takahashi Takahashi: That is true, when it was first published as a short story before getting Buronson-sensei on board, that was quite established due to the fact that a young character like Kenshiro was saying lines such as "you're already dead."
+Takahashi: That is true, when it was first published as a short story before getting Buronson-sensei on board, that was quite established due to the fact that a young character like Kenshiro was saying lines such as "you're already dead."

 The keywords were very defined already.